squashql/squashql/FEATURES.md

 ### Simple API

-TypeScript SQL-like query builder available on npm.
+Typescript SQL-like query builder available on npm.
 This empowers developers to construct and execute SQL queries directly from their applications, utilizing a syntax that feels familiar and expressive.

 ```typescript